marcusryden92/beyond-todo/server/MARCUS.md

 2. Refactored the LocalStrategy setup to make it easier to understand.

-3. Changed variable "user_name" to "username", because according to tutorial, Passport looks for the "username" variable in our HTTP request when doing authentication stuff.
+3. Changed variable "username" to "username", because according to tutorial, Passport looks for the "username" variable in our HTTP request when doing authentication stuff.
 Also changed this in the Client-side createUser function and in the register function, although it probably doesn't matter.